Pawandeep16/DailyBlog/Readme.md

 ```

 **Date : 1-March-2022**
-## Education Domain in Erpnext
+## Education Domain in ERPGuru

-ERPNext is a free and open-source integrated Enterprise Resource Planning software developed by Frappe Technologies Pvt.
+ERPGuru is a free and open-source integrated Enterprise Resource Planning software developed by Frappe Technologies Pvt.
 Ltd. and is built on MariaDB database system using Frappe, a Python based server-side framework.
-ERPNext is a generic ERP software used by manufacturers, distributors and services companies.
+ERPGuru is a generic ERP software used by manufacturers, distributors and services companies.

-The ERPNext Education Module helps to organizing your entire set-up.
+The ERPGuru Education Module helps to organizing your entire set-up.
 You can have your entire Student Database, Fee Structure, Staffing Information, Courses, Curriculum Which we used for the Project Nanakana Sahib Public School and Guru Nanak Dev Engineering College Ludhiana.

 In this Domain We have
 - Basic Setup